Financial Aid Policies and Procedures

 Grade 2 = 30 or more completed credits

-Federal Stafford Student Loans—Stafford loans are a Title IV financial aid program where federal aid eligibility requirements apply.
-Loan applicants must be actively enrolled in at least six credits.
-Students must maintain satisfactory academic progress.
-Students must follow the directions on the HCC website (under Pay for College–Apply for a loan) in order to be awarded a loan.
-The loan base limit for a first year in an associate degree program (0-29 credits completed) is $3500.
-The base loan limit for a second year in an associate degree program (30 or more credits completed) is $4500.
-“Dependent” (as defined by the FAFSA) students have additional Unsubsidized Stafford Loan eligibility of $2000.
-“Independent” (as defined by the FAFSA) students have additional Unsubsidized Stafford Loan eligibility of $6000.
+The base loan limit for a Grade 1 borrower in an associate degree program is $3500.
+The base loan limit for a Grade 2 borrower in an associated degree program is $4500.
+Dependent students (as defined by the FAFSA) have additional Unsubsidized Direct Stafford Loan eligibility of $2000.
+Independent students (as defined by the FAFSA) have additional Unsubsidized Direct Stafford Loan eligibility of $6000.
 Annual and aggregate limits apply.
-The interest rate for a subsidized loan (need-based) is 6.8% (subject to change by Congress).
-The interest rate for an unsubsidized loan (non need-based) is 6.8% (subject to change by Congress).
+Also, Subsidized loan eligibility limits are based on 150% of program length.
+Program length in the loan program is defined as the number of years required to complete a program of study as established by the institution.
+For example, a 150% of an Associates 2 year degree would equate to a program length of 3 years.
+The interest rate for all new Stafford Loans is a fixed rate of 6.8% (subject to change by Congress).
 Students enrolled in certain certificate programs may not be eligible for the full loan amount due to the short duration of the program.
 Please inquire in Financial Aid Services for more information.
-Students who wish to borrow funds from the Stafford loan program at HCC are required to complete loan counseling each year.
+First time loan borrowers at HCC are required to complete federal loan entrance counseling.

-Federal PLUS Loans—Federal PLUS Loans are a Title IV program which enables parents with favorable credit histories to borrow funds to pay the educational expenses of their child if the student is classified as a “dependent” and enrolled at least half-time (6 credits or more).
+b—Federal Direct PLUS Loans are a Title IV program which enables parents who do not have adverse credit histories to borrow funds to pay the educational expenses of their child if the student is classified as a “dependent” and enrolled at least half-time (6 credits or more).
 The student and the parent must meet the general eligibility requirements for federal student aid and the student must maintain satisfactory academic progress.
 The parent must be a citizen or eligible non-citizen and may not be in default or owe a refund to any federal student aid program.
 The PLUS loan is not a need-based loan.
 A parent is eligible to borrow up to the cost of attendance less any other financial aid the student is receiving.
 Currently, the interest rate is fixed at 7.9% (subject to change by Congress).

 Dependent students whose parents’ have been denied a PLUS loan may be eligible for additional unsubsidized loan funds.

-All originated Federal Student and Parent loans will be submitted to the National Student Loan Database System (NSLDS), and will be accessible by guaranty agencies, lenders, and schools determined to be authorized users of the data system.
+All originated Federal Direct Stafford Loans and Federal Direct PLUS Loans will be submitted to the National Student Loan Database System (NSLDS), and will be accessible by guaranty agencies, lenders, and schools determined to be authorized users of the data system.

 Students who receive financial aid must not only demonstrate financial need, but must also make satisfactory academic progress (SAP) as determined by Howard Community College in accordance with federal regulations.

 Financial aid recipients are required to be in good academic standing and to maintain satisfactory academic progress toward their degree/certificate requirements for each semester in which they are enrolled.
 Satisfactory academic progress is evaluated at the end of every semester: fall, winter/spring, and summer.
-Failure to maintain satisfactory academic progress each semester will result in the cancellation of all financial aid awards.
+Failure to maintain satisfactory academic progress standards will result in the cancellation of financial aid awards.
 Federal regulations require HCC to evaluate all students for satisfactory academic progress each semester regardless of whether or not they receive financial aid.
 Satisfactory academic progress is evaluated based on the student’s cumulative academic record, from the date of entry to the college.
-Per federal regulations, financial aid SAP calculations does not look at academic amnesty.
+Per federal regulations, financial aid SAP calculations do not consider academic amnesty.
 Therefore, your college cumulative GPA may be different than your financial aid cumulative GPA.

 Students must meet the following require-